Neo-paganism in the Republic of Ireland: Druidry in Ireland

 Eimear Burke, who in 2020 took up the role of Chosen chief of OBOD (The Order of Bards, Ovates and Druids) resides in Kilkenny, and runs The Kilkenny Druid Grove.

-The Irish Druid Network website is a useful source for news and maintains a comprehensive list of Druidic schools, groves and other resources, founded by Luke Eastwood and Wil Kinghan.
+The Irish Druid Network website is a useful source for news and maintains a comprehensive list of Druidic schools, groves and other resources, founded by Luke Eastwood, initially assisted by Wil Kinghan.

 Neo-Pagan events in Ireland

-The Eigse Spiorad Cheilteach (Celtic Spirit Festival) has been held every year for the last 9 years, and features speakers, rituals and a night Court (an open space for sharing poetry, song and other creative works).
-Founded by Luke Eastwood, it is now under the stewardship of Anna Ní Cút, Paul O'Corcoran and Eimear Burke.
+The Eigse Spiorad Cheilteach (Celtic Spirit Festival) has been held every year since 2007 (except for a break due to Covid-19), and features speakers, rituals and a night Court (an open space for sharing poetry, song and other creative works).
+Founded by Luke Eastwood, who ran it for 6 years, it is now under the stewardship of Anna Ní Cút, Paul O'Corcoran and Eimear Burke.

+There is an annual Samhain celebration performed at the Hill of Tlachtga, near Athboy in Co.
+Meath, commenced by Janet Farrar and Gavin Bone, on 31 October, where hundreds of Irish pagans gather to celebrate the turn of the year, which eventually became more formalized.
+Founded in 2019 by Fáilte Ireland, the Púca Festival is now an annual event celebrating Samhain from 31 October to 2 November each year.
+It has drawn some complaints from some Catholic organisations.